trident

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns LLM-optimized instructions for generating Trident diagrams, with a specific list of contents.
-It distinguishes from sibling tools like get_quick_start or get_trident_spec by emphasizing its role as a preparatory guide.
+The description clearly states the tool returns LLM-optimized instructions for generating Trident diagrams, with an explicit inventory of content (quick reference, critical rules, spacing, patterns, colors, checklist).
+This specific verb+resource combination distinguishes it from sibling guide tools like get_quick_start and get_trident_spec by emphasizing its role as a comprehensive pre-generation reference.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.